philipphomberger/GoBasicDnsServer/README.md

 - Deeper understanding of How to set up a UDP Server in GoLang and how to send answers to the client.

 Open:
-- Different kinds of DNY Types.
 - Error Handling then no Entry exists.
-- Allow to add, remove, edit entries with RESTAPI.